 A 51 year old woman from Solway was killed Monday in a single-car accident.
 She was traveling east on snowy U.S. 2 near Third Street outside Bemidji when she lost control of her vehicle on a slippery road, entered the south ditch and rolled, according to Minnesota State Patrol records.

 An 89 year old man, of Warroad, was driving his 2004 Dodge Dakota on Minnesota 11 about halfway between Warroad and Roseau.
 When he attempted to pass another car, his pickup truck slipped off the icy road and rolled over into the ditch.
 He died at the scene.
 He was not wearing a seat belt.
 His passenger was taken to the hospital with critical injuries.

 Our car accident lawyers have seen many accidents like these over the years.
 It is very important to slow down when driving on an icy road.
-We have had many cases over the years where the person causing the accident said they hit black ice or were not expected to hit ice on the road – so its not their fault.
-This is just not true.
+We have had many cases over the years where the person causing the accident said they hit black ice or were not expected to hit ice on the road – so it’s not their fault.
+This is just not true – it is still the other driver’s fault if they were driving too fast for winter road conditions.
 You have to drive slower and more carefully in the winter and be aware that there can be ice at any time.
-The risk to like and property is just not worth it.
+The risk to life and property is just not worth it.
 Our lawyers have been successfully representing people injured or killed in a car accident for over 25 years.
 We have helped many families during these times of tragedy.
 We are experienced, tough, and we make sure you receive the insurance compensation you are entitled to.